GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: Conclusion

 \section{Conclusion}

 In this paper, we establish a large-scale, diverse, and fine-grained high-fidelity deepfake dataset, namely GenFace, along with a robust deepfake detector.
 Our GenFace dataset contains novel forgery methods such as the diffusion-based generator, achieving diversity, high image quality, and hierarchical fine-grained classification, which benefits developing more robust deepfake detection techniques.
 Moreover, we propose the cross appearance-edge learning model to capture rich multi-grained appearance and edge global fusion forgery traces.

-In the future, we intend to introduce diverse facial images manipulated by advanced generators for fine-grained partitioning, to enrich data volume and diversity.
+{\bfseries \parindent{0em} Limitations.} Although we have conducted the heatmap visualization using Grad-CAM, to help CAEL achieve manipulation localization, we do not provide a mechanism for localizing manipulated regions.
+In the future, we propose to devote ourselves to face forgery localization and detection tasks.
+Firstly, we would provide forgery masks as ground truth, and design a lightweight face forgery localization module as a side branch, to augment manipulation localization capabilities of detectors.
+Secondly, face forgery detection and localization can be regarded as a multi-task learning scenario, where the model simultaneously learns both detection and localization by shared representations.
+To furgher improve the interpretability and explainability of the detector, a detailed workflow can be provided using the formal formula, to highlight the key components and how they contribute to the overall performance.

+Despite of the better diversity than other face forgery datasets, GenFace still needs to incorporate more abundant facial images, to further enhance the robustness and comprehensiveness of our dataset.
+In the future, we plan to introduce facial images generated by additional advanced generative models such as variational autoencoders (VAEs) and normalizing flow models, to facilitate detectors to mine a wider range of forgery traces, ultimately contributing to the advancement of deepfake detection.